bangbangsoftware/binder/README.md

 #  The Binder
 > A tiny library for binding data on a web page, storing locally and working off line.

-It's local data, for local people.
-If you want to get an app up *quickly* that doesn't need to share data, but need to persist data, then binder can do it.

-It came about when I wanted to write an app to help keep tally of my son's [five-a-side football scores](//github.com/bangbangsoftware/footswell/).
+It came about when I wanted an app to help keep tally of my son's [five-a-side football scores](//github.com/bangbangsoftware/footswell/).

-I was going to use the mighty [vue](https://vuejs.org/), but got too caught up in setup and besides I wanted to try my hand at pure js.

-it's in local storage.
+it's all in local storage for local people.

 ## Installing / Getting started